 Go ahead and add ghosting to the pile of social ills that have emerged in the era of the smartphone.
 Moving more conversations to digital formats, constant connectivity and the fact that we routinely interact with robots is changing our mores.
 Plenty of research has begun to look at how technology is affecting our attention spans, precious little is looking at how human-bot interaction is affecting human-human relationships.

 What is ghosting?

-For the sake of discussion let’s use a broad definition of ghosting:
+For the sake of discussion let’s use a broad definition: